 Billed as the largest outdoor antique market in Japan, the event attracts shoppers from all walks of life.
 There is quite literally everything and anything old here: Taisho-period glassware, ceramics, rusty coins, gorgeous jewelry, secondhand kimono ranging from dirt cheap to a few hundred dollars… Whether you’re looking for a cheap bargain or a rare gem from the 1880s, you’re sure to find something for your budget.
 Haggling is best very early in the morning or towards the end of the day, though you can spend the whole day browsing.

-The market is closed in case of rain, but this market is held twice a moment.
-So, if that happens, you can try your luck again on 18 March 2018.
+The market is closed in case of rain, but this market is held twice a month.
+So, if that happens, you can try your luck again on 17 March.

 If you’ve ever wanted to travel across the whole of Japan but lacked the time, try visiting this 2-day food festival at the NHK Broadcasting Center in Yoyogi Park.
 Stalls here serve a variety of local dishes from the north to the south of the country, so you can eat your way across Japan without spending time on trains or planes.